 crosses the Bolivar Channel en route to Fernandina, the youngest of the islands.
 Keep your camera poised in case we spy whales and dolphins in the passage.

 Fernandina has one of the most dynamic and pristine ecosystems on the planet, with vivid evidence of recent volcanic activity.
 An eruption in 2009 sent lava flowing all the way to the sea, providing a stark backdrop for wildlife viewing.
 We land at Punta Espinoza, where a surprising variety of life flourishes on the rippling hardened lava: flightless cormorants nest on the rocks, sea lions sprawl on the beach, huge colonies of marine iguanas bask in the sun, while Galapagos hawks soar overhead.
 Bright orange Sally Lightfoot crabs pepper the black rocks at water's edge, a vivid counterpoint to the turquoise sea.
 A snorkeling excursion offers a good chance to see sea turtles and submerged marine iguanas feeding on algae.

 Back on Isabela, spend the morning in Tagus Cove, where we find graffiti dating to the 1800s,

 when pirates and whalers carved their ship names into the rock above a historic anchorage.
-Look for Galapagos penguins and pelicans as we kayak or snorkel.
+Look for Galapagos penguins and pelicans as we snorkel.
 Then, choose between a hike among the volcanic tuff cones for a closer look at the island's geological history and views of Darwin's Lagoon, or a panga ride, where we're sure to see blue-footed boobies perched on the cliff ledges, as well as brown pelicans, brown noddies

 and flightless cormorants.